Wildlife garden: Habitats

 Plant diversity – The garden should include a range of plant types to act as different habitats.
-A balance between ground cover, shrub, understory, and canopy species will allow different sized wildlife shelters that fit their individual needs.
+A balance between ground cover, shrub, understory, and canopy species will allow different sized wildlife shelters, varying in height, that fit their individual needs.
 It is particularly important to use species that are native to the area or state, as native plants will more reliably be suited to insects and other invertebrates than many non-native plants; increased variety of insects is valuable both for its own sake and for birds and other predators.
+Programs like the National Wildlife Federation's Wildlife-Yard Certification program that provide certification to yards that contribute to the habitat of diverse species, provider higher native plant diversity, and diversify the bird population.